 Your Student Aid Report (SAR) may be selected by the Department of Education for a process called verification, in which case you will be required to submit certain documentation in order for processing to continue on your financial aid application.
-Students will be notified of the documentation required and deadline dates when they submit their SARs to the Financial Aid Office.
+Students will be notified of the documentation required and deadline dates when the information is received electronically by the Financial Aid Office.